danieledapo/danieledapo.github.io/content/post/terrain-mesh-from-noise.md

 ![noise-plot](/post/terrain-mesh/noise-plot.svg)

 This looks much more smooth and organic.
-If you squint hard enough you might see the outline of a landscape which almost what I needed.
+If you squint hard enough you might see the outline of a mountain or hill which is almost what I needed.

 ## Terrain meshes

-At this point I had a way to generate smooth random values by using 2D Perlin Noise, what was left to do was to actually create the faces and vertices of the mesh which revealed to be tricky, but not too hard.
+At this point I had a way to generate smooth random values by using 2D Perlin Noise, what was left to do was to actually create the faces and vertices of the mesh.
+This revealed to be tricky, but not too hard.

 The overall algorithm I use to generate terrain can be summerized as: